-• At five, parents are sent an email about the importance of good attendance.
+- At five, parents are sent an email about the importance of good attendance. - At ten absences per semester, parents are invited in to discuss chronic absences and developing a positive attendance plan for their child

-- At ten absences per semester, parents are invited in to discuss chronic absences and developing a positive attendance plan for their child - At fifteen absences per semester, parents are invited to a meeting, an attendance contract is issued, and a possible referral to the MAISD for truancy issues.
+• At fifteen absences per semester, parents are invited to a meeting, an attendance contract is issued, and a possible referral to the MAISD for truancy issues.

 A student is tardy when they are not in their assigned classroom when the bell rings.
 Students are also marked tardy when they sign into the office after the bell rings.
-Student tardies can be excused by a parent if the parent informs the office (within 24 hours) that a student will be late for class.
-Disciplinary action regarding excessive unexcused tardies is as follows:
+Student tardies cannot be excused by a parent.
+Disciplinary action regarding excessive tardies is as follows:

-- The third time a student receives an unexcused tardy they are to serve detention.
+- 1. Three tardies in one class will result in one unexcused absence for that class. - 2.
+The third time a student receives a tardy they are to serve detention.
 This is issued by their teacher.
 If a student misses a detention, the student is given a warning with an opportunity to make up the detention.
-If this make up detention is not served, the student will receive an in-school suspension or another appropriate discipleship consequence at the discretion of the Dean of Student Life. - 2.
-On the fourth unexcused tardy for the student, a call to the parents by the Dean of Student Life and an in-school suspension. - 3.
-If there are five unexcused tardies, the student will receive out-of-school suspension until the parents can meet with the Dean of Student Life.
+If this make up detention is not served, the student will receive an in-school suspension or another appropriate discipleship consequence at the discretion of the Dean of Student Life. - 3.
+On the fourth tardy for the student, a call to the parents by the school. - 4.
+If there are five tardies, the student will receive an in-school suspension until the parents can meet with the Dean of Student Life.